jrem08/jrem08/README.md

 ## About Me:

-I am a Technical Professional in Software Programming and currently pursuing a degree in Computer Science and Software Development Technology.
-I specialize in artificial intelligence, combining creativity and functionality to build effective digital solutions.
-I am passionate about UX/UI design and application development.
-Disciplines I integrate to create intelligent, modern, visually appealing, and results driven experiences.
-I am constantly learning and evolving to develop technology that makes a real impact.
+I am a Technical Professional in Software Programming and currently studying Computer Science and Software Development Technology.
+I specialize in web development, combining creativity and functionality to build effective digital solutions.
+I am passionate about UX/UI design, graphic design, and artificial intelligence, disciplines I integrate to create intelligent, modern, visually appealing, and results driven experiences.
+I am constantly learning and evolving, committed to developing technology that creates real impact.

 - 🎓 Professional technician in software programming
 - 📚 Computer Technologist and Software Development